-- Actively manage and produce live broadcast, analyzing sales data in real- time to determine each items time on screen.
+- Actively manage and produce live broadcasts, analyzing sales data in real-time to determine each item’s time on screen.

 - Analyze web analytics to prepare sales strategy, matching sales revenues with site visitor activity to measure the effectiveness of programming.

-- Manage production team of four in preparation for live broadcast.
+- Manage a production team of four in preparation for the live broadcast.

-- Cover Board meetings using Robotic cameras or Production Truck.
+- Cover Board meetings using Robotic cameras or Production Trucks.

 - A variety of duties on a live show twice a month camera, audio, direct, technical direct as well as other shows as a needed basis.

-- Created and produced highest grossing television program in 15 year history of company, increasing program.
+- Created and produced the highest-grossing television program in the 15-year history of the company, increasing program.